openscm/pymagicc/docs/development.rst

 Next all the documentation should be checked and updated where necessary.
 This includes ensuring that the Changelog contains all major changes.

-**Robert what does 'commit the rendered version of the docs to the repository mean'?**

 Then the next version number needs to be chosen.
 We follow `Semantic versioning <https://semver.org/>`_, this means that we have versions which are in the format "vMajor.Minor.Patch".
 We then increment the: